samran123/wild-apricot-login/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Removed a bug related to inability of logging in if WP was installed to non-root folder

 = 1.0.1 =
 * Initial stable release.

 == Upgrade Notice ==

+= 1.0.2 =
+* Removed a bug related to inability of logging in if WP was installed to non-root folder

 = 1.0.1 =
 * Initial stable release.